Rolias/trello-helper/readme.md

 getCardsOnList({fromId:'123'})
 ```

-Additionally, it wraps the `get`, `put` and `post` commands.
+Additionally, this package wraps the `get`, `put` and `post` commands.
 It also exposes several higher level common commands needed for working with boards, lists, cards, and actions.
 The wrappers all use Promises (no callback syntax support), and the `async/await` syntax.

 ## Installation

 `npm install trello-helper`

 ## Example Usage Authorization

 ```javascript
 const Trello = require('trello-helper')